UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-stephaniesgithub/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+My answer is creating a range and boundaries to use in testing to ensure that outputs fall within an ideal range to allow for different inputs into the function